tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速入门_intl_en.md

 1. Prepare an iOS application; this can be an existing project or a new empty project.
 2. Make sure that the application is built using an SDK running on iOS 8.0 or above.
-3. Prepare a remote address that can be used to obtain your Tencent Cloud temporary key.
-For more information on temporary keys, please see [Implementing Direct Upload for Mobile Apps](https://intl.cloud.tencent.com/document/product/436/30618).
+3. You need a remote address where users can obtain your Tencent Cloud temporary key.
+For more information on temporary keys, see [Direct Upload for Mobile Apps](https://intl.cloud.tencent.com/document/product/436/30618).

 ## Step 1.
 Install the SDK